Daylily-Informatics/daylily/README.md

   - TIDDIT
   - Svaba
   - Dysgu
-  - Octopus (which is a fantastic small SV caller!)
+  - Octopus (which is a good small SV caller)
 - Annotation of SNV / SV `vcf` files with potentially clinically relevant info (VEP is in testing).
 - Document the steps to quickly re-run the 7 30x GIAB samples from scratch.
 - Explore hybrid assemblies using short and long reads (ONT + PacBio).